impoteto/it-works/README.md

 # config-ies
 ~~im very funny~~

-Keeping a separate list of VPN configurations that have been tested manually for each mobile network operator in Iran
+Keeping a separate list of VPN configurations that have been tested manually for each mobile network operator

 for now, I can't test fragment and such, since I'm using a rather unconventional method for mass testing configs